-Delphes uses the ExRootAnalysis utility [7] to create output data in a \.root ntuple.
-This output contains a copy of the generator-level data (GEN tree), the analysis data objects after reconstruction (Analysis tree), and possibly the results of the trigger emulation (Trigger tree).
+Several common datafile formats can be used as input in Delphes [a], in order to process events from many different generators.
+Delphes creates output data in a ROOT ntuple [3].
+This output contains a copy of the generator-level data, the analysis data objects after reconstruction, and possibly the results of the trigger emulation [b].
 In option Delphes can produce a reduced output file in \.lhco text format, which is limited to the list of the reconstructed high-level objects in the final states [c].